PSTC/cic-hat-bar/README.md

 The algorithm itself is based directly on the one specified in CIC^, which in turn references an algorithm in F^ [\[4\]](#f4).
 Changes will need to be made to the algorithm to restrict the language to simple types.

 This project uses Stack; run `stack install` to install and `stack build` to build an executable that doesn't do anything.
-Run `stack test` to print out some example inferences.
+Run `stack test` to run some tests (incomplete); use `mainOld` in `Spec.hs` to print out some example inferences.
 The terms will print out as fancy Unicode characters; if you're on Windows, you'll need to run `chcp.com 65001` first (see [here](https://stackoverflow.com/q/25373116/9270195)).

 ## File structure
 ```